 omeone eventually turns on the tap, and the rainy season is officially here, it comes so late this year.
 I haven’t had the best physical preparation, been quite busy for the last couple of weeks, but can’t wait anymore to start the long – planned trip.
-Saying to myself: just do it, go out there, play it “safe and sane”, and for fun, for whatever the nature might throw at you.
+Saying to myself: just do it, go out there, play it “safe and sane”, for whatever the nature might throw at you.
 I started my trip to Đồng Hoà, the small town – let opposite of Vũng Tàu on the other side of Gành Rái bay, 4:30 AM, June 16th.

 The lunar phase is Waxing Crescent (unlike last year, it was Full Moon), tidal coefficient is in [80 ~ 90] range, a high value (not extremely high), but I don’t really care about them anymore.
 The general plan is going through Lòng Tàu river to Gành Rái bay (40 km) then 20 km on sea to reach Đồng Hoà.
 The next day would cross Đồng Tranh bay, then make it through Soài Rạp river back to Sài Gòn (55 km).
 The area is a complex joinery of many rivers, in essence, going around the Cần Giờ mangrove biosphere reserve.